 Supplements and vitamins have become an essential part of human life, with more and more humans opting for them nowadays than ever before.

 If you are someone who already takes supplements, you must be aware of the benefits and must be wondering if your dog needs them too.

 The Rotterman is a fairly large dog with a lot of energy that it likes to expel throughout the day.

 This active lifestyle of the Rotterman means that it burns off the calories that it eats pretty quickly and if a close check is not kept, it could be bad for your dog’s health.

-Supplements and vitamins are basically given to a dog if there’s a hint that the food your dog is eating isn’t enough to fulfill your dog’s vitamin and mineral needs.
+Supplements and vitamins are given to a dog if there’s a hint that the food your dog is eating isn’t enough to fulfil your dog’s vitamin and mineral needs.

 If your dog eats commercial food then there’s a high chance that all the necessary vitamins and minerals will be present in its food.

 However, if you feed your dog homemade food, you might have to start giving your pup a few supplements here and there just to keep the minerals in its body balanced.

 If your dog’s diet isn’t enough to keep it strong and healthy, you’ll soon notice that your dog has stopped growing in size and has gotten weaker.

 In such a case you must take your dog to your vet so that the two of you can decide on the best supplements together.